LukePappa/Ourism/p.md

-Existence subjectively experiences ever-finer attunement to itself.
+Existence subjectively experiences ever-finer attunement to Divine Love through the cessation of self-imposed misery.